-Covid-19: Auckland wine bar and bistro patrons told to isolate
+Auckland bistro among latest Covid exposures, patrons told to isolate

 An Auckland wine bar and bistro is the latest high-risk location of interest to be added to the growing list.

-A Covid case or cases were at the Stanley Avenue Wine Bar and Bistro in Milford on Thursday last week between 4.30pm and 11.15pm and on the Friday from 4.30pm to 12am on Saturday.
+A positive Covid case or cases were at the Stanley Avenue Wine Bar and Bistro in Milford on Thursday last week between 4.30pm and 11.15pm and on the Friday from 4.30pm to 12am on Saturday.

 People who were at the location at the specified times are being asked by health officials to self-isolate, get tested immediately and then again on day five after potential exposure.